The use of Ayurvedic herbs and preparations dates back to one of the

 Dosha: Amalaki or amla is balancing to all doshas, but especially Pitta.

 Shatavari (Asparagus racemosus) is a valued Ayurvedic herb for women of all ages.
-It is often recommended for female menstruation and general reproductive health and is likewise a nourishing tonic for women experiencing menopause as it is known to relieve hot flashes.
+It is often recommended for female menstruation and general reproductive health and is likewise a nourishing tonic for women experiencing menopause as it is known to relieve hot flashes and sooth dryness.

 Shatavari helps to regulate the hormones, nourish the blood and enhance fertility.
 Although it is often considered a women's herb, it can also be used by men as a sexual tonic and as an anti-inflammatory for the reproductive glands, like the prostate.
 (Source) It is consumed as either a tea, powder or extract and is found in many herbal formulations specific to women's health issues.